 - Parents felt the message resonated and agreed with the content – and importantly – felt capable to act on the message.

-These findings and insights shaped It’s okay to say nay.
+These findings and insights shaped the behaviourally-informed messaging behind It’s okay to say nay.

 The campaign

-It’s okay to say nay launches nationally on Thursday 17 November 2022.
-Television, radio, digital and social media advertising will help to ensure these important educational messages reach parents of teenagers aged 14-17 across Australia.
+It’s okay to say nay was first launched nationally in November 2022.
+The campaign materials have been updated to reflect the most recent statistics from the Australian Institute of Health & Welfare’s (AIHW) National Drug Strategy Household Survey (NDSHS) 2022-2023.
+Ongoing television, radio, digital and social media advertising will help to ensure these important educational messages reach parents of teenagers aged 14-17 across Australia.

 Ongoing education is critical